Introduction

 Intrinsic Pathway Proteases

 Factor XII activation is the first step of the intrinsic pathway.
 Its activation is induced via contact with subendothelial collagen in the presence of high molecular weight kininogen.
-Graphically, zymogen to enzyme activation was denoted with the letter a, for example, XIIa.
+The zymogen to enzyme activation was graphically denoted with the letter a, for example, XIIa.
 XIIa, in turn, activates XI into XIa, which leads to the activation of IXa.
-At this point, our previous discussion of gamma-carboxylation and platelet membrane interaction becomes important.
-Clotting factor IX plays its role as a serine protease within the intrinsic pathway.
+Our previous discussion of gamma-carboxylation and platelet membrane interaction becomes important at this point.
+Clotting factor IX is a serine protease within the intrinsic pathway.
 Although IXa is in its active form, IXa enzyme efficiency is abysmal without its essential cofactor, factor XIII.
-Once XIII and IXa are bound together (XIII-IXa) on the platelet membrane, proteolysis ensues.
+Proteolysis ensues once XIII and IXa are bound together (XIII-IXa) on the platelet membrane.
 Specifically, the serine protease cleaves certain C-terminal arginine residues in the zymogen, which results in its subsequent activation.
 From here, we can understand how VIII-IXa activates factor X into Xa and leads to the common pathway.

 Extrinsic Pathway Protease